All Episodes

 You know, I can't stop somebody from saying that.

-I've heard words.
+I've heard worse.

-Would they allow them to disrupt your sermon and say Satan Lucifer is God and Jesus is not?
+Would they allow them to disrupt your sermon and say Satan, Lucifer, is God and Jesus is not?

-But it is against municipal law in the city of Detroit to disrupt purposely a service of worship.
+Well, it is against municipal law in the city of Detroit to disrupt purposely a service of worship.

 You cannot do it.